+For Office Use Only - Please Do Not Complete Name / Organisation Ref No.

+Your comments

-For Office Use C Only - Please Do Not Complete Name / Organisa Ref No. l same s Your comments rategy Issues and Options Report (available on line and at Libraries and Council Information Points) as far as possible and make clear which of the options you are commenting on.
-Please state the chapter and Question n Reference number.
-If you require more space, please continue on a separate sheet and attached securely. ii you require mo ore space, please continue on a separa ate sheet and attached securely.
-Chapter / Comments on the Issues and Op tions Report Reference No For Office Use C Only - Please Do Not Complete Name / Organisa Ref No.
+Please respond to the Questions raised in the Core Strategy Issues and Options Report (available on line and at Libraries and Council Information Points) as far as possible and make clear which of the options you are commenting on.
+Please state the chapter and Question Reference number.

+If you require more space, please continue on a separate sheet and attached securely.

+Chapter / Reference No Comments on the Issues and Options Report

+For Office Use Only - Please Do Not Complete Name / Organisation Ref No.
-Document / Comments on other Supporting Do ocuments (i.e. Background Paper, Initial

-chapter / Sustainability Appraisal summary,
+Document / chapter / section / page Comments on other Supporting Documents (i.e. Background Paper, Initial Sustainability Appraisal summary, Statement of Consultation) -- --

-section /

-page